Breens-Mbaka/Searchable-Dropdown-Menu-Jetpack-Compose/README.md

 # Searchable-Dropdown-Menu-Jetpack-Compose

-This is a simple Android Library to help you create a dropdown that is searchable in Jetpack Compose.
+This is a simple Android Library to help you create a dropdown that is searchable in Jetpack Compose

 # How to include it into your project
 ## Step 1.
-Add it in your root build.gradle at the end of repositories:
+Add it in your root `build.gradle` at the end of repositories:
 ```gradle
 allprojects {
     repositories {